 1. Uniformity and Identification

 You just spent all this time organizing the perfect move.
 From making multiple checklists to calling companies for quotes, why should this level of organization stop when it comes to packing?
-Though it may seem like a good idea to put old Amazon, shoe boxes or whatever you can find to use the uniformity that comes with using professional moving boxes can’t be understated.
+Though it may seem like a good idea to put old Amazon, shoe boxes, or whatever you can find to use the uniformity that comes with using professional moving boxes can’t be understated.

 First off, there’s usually a place on moving boxes to mark specifically the room or contents within the box making unpacking that much easier.
 If you have a color-coding system based on the room/contents of each box it will be that much easier to identify when the boxes get to their destination.

 In extreme circumstances, you wouldn’t want a building employee finding random boxes and unknowingly mistaking them for trash.
-Uniform boxes, all with the same logo on them, are clearly meant for moving to make this scenario impossible.
+Uniform boxes, all with the same logo on them, are meant for moving to make this scenario impossible.

 2. Sanitary and Cleanliness Concerns

-That being said, when packing your (hopefully new) boxes, launder your clothing and fabrics prior to packing and be sure to dust and inspect that book collection for any signs of insect damage (this can include small brown pellets and holes).
+That being said, when packing your (hopefully new) boxes, launder your clothing and fabrics before packing and be sure to dust and inspect that book collection for any signs of insect damage (this can include small brown pellets and holes).
 Here’s a helpful post from a pest control company about this specifically.